clamsproject/mmif/specifications/current/index.md

 ```

 The *mmif* property points at the MMIF version that is used in the document.
 The *contains* property stores a dictionary of annotation types with the identifiers for the views that the annotation objects occur in.
 This dictionary is for quick access to file content and is generated automatically from the view metadata.

-> MMIF has many parts to it: specifications, schema, context files, vocabulary and SDK.
-For now we assume that these are all included under the one version number.
-We are considering whether there is a need for keeping separate versioning for those components (but would liek to avoid that).

 ### 1.3.
 The *media* property